m00ntek/premium-snapshot-info/README.md

 | NETA  |               3,843 |    3,473,617 |              10,946.91647 |

 ### Merged Data
-The `merged.json` file contains all data from all CSV files in the form of a single JSON file.
+The `all.csv` file contains all data from all CSV files in the form of a single JSON file.